danturu/directwave/README.md

 end
 ```

-When this uploader is used, a version called aac is then created, which is processed with `process`.
+When the uploader is used, a version named aac will be created
+which is processed with `process` method.
 The uploader could be used like this:

 ``` ruby
 uploader.url # => '/url/to/original/file.png'